HCA Healthcare statement on supply of PPE

 While patients may receive documents, such as an Explanation of Benefits (EOB) from their insurance plan, with amounts listed, it’s important to remember that these are not patient bills, and we are not asking patients to pay for hospital services involved in the treatment of COVID-19.
-We also are in the process of refunding a small number of patients who received bills and made payments for COVID-related hospital care before we implemented this policy in April.

 Press Release: HCA Healthcare joins COVID-19 convalescent plasma study

 HCA Healthcare (NYSE: HCA), one of the nation’s leading healthcare providers, today announced 172 of its affiliated hospitals are participating in a national study to test whether plasma from convalescent, or recovered, COVID-19 patients may help in the treatment of individuals currently sick from the virus.
 As part of the effort, these hospitals are seeking qualified plasma donors in 20 states.

 - HCA Healthcare statement on supply of PPE

 - Full response to The New York Times